How to Design PPC Landing Pages That Skyrocket Clicks and Conversions

 - Position Strategically: Place your CTA above the fold, so it’s immediately visible when visitors land on the page.
 Repeat it at least once on longer pages.

-7. Optimize for Mobile and Fast Loading
+7. Optimize For Mobile and Fast Loading

 Mobile optimization is essential for PPC landing pages, as a significant portion of clicks often come from mobile devices.